xizhong/DeepGraphCF/README.md

 # DeepGraphCF
-Deep CF method by graph and contrastive learning with tf 2.
+Deep CF method by graph and contrastive learning.